 Pediatric foot conditions often go undiagnosed until adulthood, when they can become more complex to treat.
 Still, many pediatric foot issues can be quickly and painlessly addressed when identified early on.

-If your child experiences pain while walking, running, and jumping and exhibits an abnormal gait pattern, call Advanced Ankle and Foot Center for an evaluation.
+If your child experiences pain while walking, running, and jumping and exhibits an abnormal gait pattern, call Advanced Ankle & Foot Center for an evaluation.
 Or request an appointment online, which is quick and convenient.